-Glinda was born on Sept.
-7, 1948 in Kirksville to Jack and Dorothy (Brenz) Bloskovich.
+Glinda was born September 7, 1948, in Kirksville to Jack and Dorothy (Brenz) Bloskovich.
 She attended Kirksville Senior High School, graduating in 1966.
-On Dec.
-30, 1966, she married the love of her life, Richard Crawford, who served as a Professor of Biology at UND.
+On December 30, 1966, she married the love of her life, Richard Crawford, who served as a Professor of Biology at UND.
 To this union their daughter, Melanie, was born.

 After earning degrees at both Northeast Missouri State (now Truman) and Iowa State, she served on the faculty of the University of North Dakota from 1975 to 2005.
 In her early years at UND, Glinda was in charge of the Home Economics Education program.
 She served as national president of the American Vocational Association and was recognized as a Leader by the National Home Economics Association.
 In 1994 she developed an Environmental Studies and Outreach program.
 Among her favorite classes to teach were Living Lightly on the Earth and Ecofeminism, which were highly popular with students.